jackivan88/wseh2017-18/index.md

 ### Beginning Class

 1. Come to class prepared with your daily materials: textbook, class binder, planner, black pen, blue pen, red pen, mechanical pencil, 8GB USB drive, and earbuds.
 If you do not have your class materials by the time class starts you will receive a strike.
-2. Leave your bag outside the classroom without obstructing the walkway.
-If you bring a backpack into the classroom without permission from the teacher you will receive a strike.
-3. Completely power down your phone and leave it on my desk.
+2. Completely power down your phone and leave it on my desk.
 If your phone is powered on during class without permission from me, you will receive a strike.
 If you use your phone without permission, you will receive two strikes and your phone will be turned in to the office for the rest of the day.
-4. Enter the room silently and remain silent until I instruct you otherwise.
+3. Enter the room silently and remain silent until I instruct you otherwise.
 If you talk to a classmate before I instruct you, you will receive a strike.
-5. Sit down in your seat and log in to your workstation by the class bell.
-If you are not seated in your assigned seat by the class bell you will receive two strikes unless you have a written excuse form from the office or your previous teacher.
+4. Sit down in your seat and log in to your workstation by the class bell.
+If you are not seated in your assigned seat by the class bell you will receive two strikes unless you have a written excuse from the office or your previous teacher.
 The written excuse must explain where you were, what you were doing, the time you were sent to me, and who is excusing you.
-If you cannot log in, you must let me know immediately.
-6. Check your email for the daily class instructions and read them completely in whichever language you are most comfortable with.
-If you miss class for any reason you are still responsible to check your email that day.
-7. Add any homework or dated reminders to your planner.
+5. Add any homework or dated reminders to your planner.
 When you are done, leave your planner open on your desk for me to sign.
-8. Begin silently working on the tasks for the class period.
+6. Begin silently working on the tasks for the class period.

 ### During Class